-This course examines the relationships between food, energy balance, and nutritional status; the nutritional needs of individuals at different stages of life; and the role of nutrition in health and disease.
+Nutrition and Health HF Grade 12 - In class or eLearning (Superior) Un al status; the nutritional needs of individuals at different stages of life; and the role of nutrition in health and disease.
 Students will evaluate nutrition-related trends and will determine how food choices can promote food security and environmental responsibility.
 Students will learn about healthy eating, expand their repertoire of food-preparation techniques, and develop their social science research skills by investigating issues related to nutrition and health.
 Pre-requisites: Any university or university/college preparation course in Social Sciences and Humanities, English, or Canadian and World Studies.
 Prerequisite: Any university, college, or university/college preparation course in social sciences and humanities, English, or Canadian and world studies.